hardwario/website/content/events/2020-07-16-webinar-industry.en.md

 price: "Free"
 publishdate: "2020-07-02"
 expirydate: "2020-07-17"
-title: "Using 3D Printing in proof of concepts of Industry 4.0"
+title: "Using 3D Printing in Industry 4.0 Proof of Concepts"
 hashtags: ["webinar","free"]
 category: industry
 image_main: /events/webinar.jpg
 event_type: "Webinar"
 place: "Online"
-description: "Register to free HARDWARIO webinar with topic Using 3D Printing in proof of concepts of Industry 4.0."
+description: "Register to free HARDWARIO webinar with topic Using 3D Printing in Industry 4.0 Proof of Concepts."
 ---

-Register to **free HARDWARIO webinar** with topic **Using 3D Printing in proof of concepts of Industry 4.0**.
+Register to **free HARDWARIO webinar** with topic **Using 3D Printing in Industry 4.0 Proof of Concepts**.

+### You will learn

+* What is material extrusion technology and how it works?
+* 3 key challenges in modeling
+* Process of choosing the material
+* How 3D printing helps in Rolls-Royce

+### Speakers

+* Vita Zalud (Head of Academy, HARDWARIO)
+* Alan Fabik (CEO, HARDWARIO)
+* Martin Beran (3D Printing Expert, Fillamentum)
+* Josef Dolecek (CEO, Fillamentum)

+**Webinar starts on Thursday July 16 at 2 pm CEST (1 pm BST).
+Reserve your seat for free.**

+_If you can not make the live session, register now and we will send you the recording, presentation and links after the event._

 {{% section "Register" %}}